 What Is It?

 By Craig Helpling

 So, you bought that new orchid at our show, but what is it?
 Does it have a simple name, or do you have to try to pronounce some lengthy hybrid combination?
 Here's how to find out.
 Whether you can get access to the Internet with a home computer or at the public library, the Royal Horticultural Society can help.
 The recognized international authority for registering orchids, they maintain a web site that provides easy access to their official information called, "The International Orchid Register."

-Start at the address: www.rhs.org.uk/plants/registration_orchids.asp (Note the underlined space between registration and orchids.asp).
-Scroll down and click on Parentage Search.
-Near the bottom of the new page, you’ll find four boxes in a shaded background.
+Start here .
+Click on Parentage Search.
+On the next page you'll find four boxes.
 Using the label on your new orchid, enter the information in the same order.
 You do not need to enter all of the details.
 For example, with the hybrid Blc.
-Ruth Davis x (“x” means "crossed with") Toshie Aoki, you can enter only those parent hybrid names in the boxes marked “Grex.”
+Ruth Davis x ("x" means "crossed with") Toshie Aoki, you can enter only those parent hybrid names in the boxes marked "Grex."
 Then click on the word "search" at the bottom.
 The next page gives the results: Brassolaeliocattleya Hawaiian Features.
 That is now the grex, or registered hybrid name, of that popular cross.
 Click on the Hawaiian Features name and the next page will show you the details of the registration.
 You now know you actually own a Blc.
 Hawaiian Features!
-If no result comes up, it means the cross has not been registered yet and you’ll have to continue identifying it by the lengthier name on the tag.
+If no result comes up, it means the cross has not been registered yet and you'll have to continue identifying it by the lengthier name on the tag.

 In the last article, we looked at how to see if your new plant has a hybrid, or grex name registered in The International Orchid Register maintained by the Royal Horticultural Society.
 Besides trying to find out if you can refer to your orchid with a single name, there is another practical aspect to using this web-based resource.